Hyundai Ioniq Plug-In practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

 The five-door Ioniq will seat five adults with relative ease, and you’ll be able to fit all of their luggage in the boot – as long as they pack lightly.
-That’s because while some older plug-in hybrid models have had extra motors and battery packs shoehorned in wherever they'll fit, the Ioniq was designed from the ground up to accommodate the extra bulk of its powertrain.
+That’s because while some older plug-in hybrid models had extra motors and battery packs shoehorned in wherever they'd fit, the Ioniq was designed from the ground up to accommodate this powertrain.

 Hyundai Ioniq Plug-In interior space, storage & comfort

 Passenger space in the back is decent enough, but the aerodynamic shape of Ioniq limits headroom slightly.
 Those over six feet tall may feel their heads brushing against the roof – the more boxy Nissan Leaf offers more space inside.
 At least their knees shouldn’t touch the backs of the front seats.